Term 4 2018

 We will be continuing to apply the Writing Process (pre-writing, drafting, sharing, revising, editing, publishing and reflecting) and continuing the 6+1 Traits of Writing.
 Students will have opportunities to write different genres and apply the skills they are learning in guided, explicit writing sessions.
 There will be a focus on generating great ideas, incorporating a sense of voice and concentrating on conventions of punctuation and spelling.
 Students this term are encouraged to publish both a Narrative and a Persuasive piece that demonstrates ideas, voice and conventions.

-We will continue to work on spelling rules and encourage students to apply this in their writing.
-Students will be sent spelling words to practise at home and we will be assessing them during class time.
+We will continue to work on spelling rules and we will encourage students to apply this in their writing.
+All students will have a set of spelling words sent home regularly.
+It is an expectation that they practise their spelling at home and return their spelling books so the teachers can assess them during class time.